 An NDA must include extensive preclinical and clinical data and supporting information to establish the product candidate's safety and efficacy for each desired indication.
 The NDA must also include significant information regarding the CMC for the product candidate.
 Obtaining approval of an NDA is a lengthy, expensive and uncertain process.
 The FDA has substantial discretion in the review and approval process and may refuse to accept for filing any application or may decide that our data is insufficient for approval and require additional non-clinical, clinical or other studies.
 Foreign regulatory authorities have differing requirements for approval of drugs with which we must comply prior to marketing.
-Obtaining marketing approval in one jurisdiction could negatively affect our ability to obtain marketing approval in other jurisdictions.
-The FDA or any foreign regulatory body can delay, limit or deny approval of our product candidates or require us to conduct additional non-clinical or clinical testing or abandon a program for many reasons, including:
+Obtaining marketing approval for marketing of a product candidate in one country does not ensure that we will be able to obtain marketing approval in one jurisdiction could negatively affect our ability to obtain marketing approval in other jurisdictions.
+The FDA or any foreign regulatory body can delay, limit or deny approval of our product candidates or require us to conduct additional non-clinical or clinical resting or abandon a program for many reasons, including:

-- •the FDA or the applicable foreign regulatory agency's disagreement with the design or implementation of our clinical trials, such as the FDA stating in the CRL received in July 2021 that additional data are necessary to support approval of oral sulopenem; - •negative or ambiguous results from our clinical trials or results that may not meet the level of statistical significance required by the FDA or comparable foreign regulatory agencies for approval; - •serious and unexpected drug-related side effects experienced by participants in our clinical trials or by individuals using drugs similar to our product candidates; - •our inability to demonstrate to the satisfaction of the FDA or the applicable foreign regulatory body that our product candidates are safe and effective for the proposed indication(s); - •the FDA's or the applicable foreign regulatory agency's disagreement with the interpretation of data from non-clinical studies or clinical trials;
+•the FDA or the applicable foreign regulatory agency's disagreement with the design or implementation of our clinical trials, such as the FDA stating in the CRL received in July 2021 that additional data are necessary to support approval of oral sulopenem, approval of which was ultimately obtained in October 2024;

+•negative or ambiguous results from our clinical trials or results that may not meet the level of statistical significance required by the FDA or comparable foreign regulatory agencies for approval;

+•serious and unexpected drug-related side effects experienced by participants in our clinical trials or by individuals using drugs similar to our product candidates;

+•our inability to demonstrate to the satisfaction of the FDA or the applicable foreign regulatory body that our product candidates are safe and effective for the proposed indication(s);

+•the FDA's or the applicable foreign regulatory agency's disagreement with the interpretation of data from non-clinical studies or clinical trials;

-- •our inability to demonstrate the clinical and other benefits of our product candidates outweigh any safety or other perceived risks; - •the FDA's or the applicable foreign regulatory agency's requirement for additional non-clinical studies or clinical trials, such as the FDA's request for additional clinical trial work in the CRL received in July 2021; - •the FDA's or the applicable foreign regulatory agency's disagreement regarding the formulation, labeling and/or the specifications for our product candidates; or - •the potential for approval policies or regulations of the FDA or the applicable foreign regulatory agencies to significantly change in a manner rendering our clinical data insufficient for approval.
+•our inability to demonstrate the clinical and other benefits of our product candidates outweigh any safety or other perceived risks;

+•the FDA's or the applicable foreign regulatory agency's requirement for additional non-clinical studies or clinical trials, such as the FDA's request for additional clinical trial work in the CRL received in July 2021;

+•the FDA's or the applicable foreign regulatory agency's disagreement regarding the formulation, labeling and/or the specifications for our product candidates; or

+•the potential for approval policies or regulations of the FDA or the applicable foreign regulatory agencies to significantly change in a manner rendering our clinical data insufficient for approval.